layilin/SP23-33852/_texts/sc-page016.md

 ---

 > shape, it cannot contain much less land than either Nevis or St. Christopher.
-It is naturally strong, so that when the French made descents thereon, in K. William and Q. Anne's time, they were always repulsed with considerable loss.
-It was settled by that great adventurer Sir Thomas Warner, *A.D.* 1632, who sent thither some of his people from St. Christopher, for that purpose.
+It is naturally strong, so that when the French made descents thereon, in K. William and Q. Anne's time,[^f16n2] they were always repulsed with considerable loss.
+It was settled by that great adventurer Sir Thomas Warner,[^f16n3] *A.D.* 1632, who sent thither some of his people from St. Christopher, for that purpose.
 In the beginning of the reign of Charles II. the French took it, but it was restored, *A.D.* 1667, by the treaty of Breda.
 In this island, the Roman-catholics, who behaved well when our enemies attempted to conquer it, have many privileges, and of course are more numerous there, than in any other of the English Caribbee-islands.
 Its capital is called Plymouth.
 Columbus discovered it in his second voyage.

+[^f16n1]: Earth, lands.
+[^f16n2]: William III (1650-1702), king of England, Scotland, and Ireland and prince of Orange.
+Queen Anne (1665-1714) was the queen of England, Scotland, and Ireland between 1702 and 1707.
+They ascended to the throne after the abdication of James II at the end of the Glorious Revolution (1688-1689).
+[^f16n3]: Sir Thomas Warner (c.1580-1649), English settler and colonial governor.
+Was in Guiana from 1620 to 1622 before returning to England.
+In 1624, he settled in St. Kitts, where he established tobacco plantations and formed an alliance with the French against the Caribs.
+He was named Governor of St. Kitts for life by the Earl of Carlisle in 1629.

 ---